miho/VMF/maven-plugin/README.md

 </build>
 ```

-and remember to refernce VMF jar files to use it:
+and remember to reference VMF jar files to use it:

 ```xml
 <dependencies>